What is .Net Core Framework?

 2] ASP.Net web forms

 Microsoft introduced the ASP .Net framework web forms in 2002.
 This made the creation of web pages like the creation of the Windows forum.

-The few are downsides with web forms. but, form tried to make stateless Web state full and to do that it had to make a lot of changes, to make sure web pages keep their status or their values automatically.
+A few are downsides with web forms. but, the form tried to make stateless Web state full and to do that it had to make a lot of changes, to make sure web pages keep their status or their values automatically.
 View states contained those values and that resulted in a lot of data being generated and transferred with each request.

 Sometimes even if it was not required what forms was the first version to introduce code behind is good.
 But, it makes testing difficult. because in one line we are reading from the database and in the next. we are updating the UI another common issue was page lifecycle when requesting a page number of events were getting fired.

 Getting to know all these events was quite difficult and it was very easy to get anything wrong.
 Although there were a few downsides of web forms they were successful to get the site up and running quickly.